 - Distribute Oracle Java with your product?
 You need an OEM agreement with Oracle and expect to pay.
 Standard downloads are licensed only for end-user use, not redistribution.

-- Better path: Bundle an open-source Java runtime (Eclipse Temurin, Azul Zulu).
+- Better path: Bundle an open-source Java runtime such as Eclipse Temurin or Azul Zulu.
 Many providers (SAP, IBM) ship their own builds to sidestep Oracle licensing entirely.

-In 2023, Oracle introduced a Universal Subscription with an employee-based metric: companies must license Java for every employee, regardless of how many actually use it.
+In 2023, Oracle introduced a Universal Subscription with an employee-based metric.
+Companies must licence Java for every employee, regardless of how many actually use it.
 This can dramatically increase costs.

-- Per-Employee Licensing: Oracle counts your entire workforce (full-time, part-time, contractors).
-This "whole enterprise" metric over-licenses your usage, driving up costs.
+- Per-Employee Licensing: Oracle counts your entire workforce including full-time, part-time, and contractors.
+This "whole enterprise" metric over-licences your usage and drives up costs.

-- Legacy vs. New Contracts: Pre-2023 subscriptions (user/processor-based) may renew on old metrics briefly, but new purchases are all employee-based.
+- Legacy vs. New Contracts: Pre-2023 subscriptions (user or processor-based) may renew on old metrics briefly.
+New purchases are all employee-based.
 Expect pressure to transition.

-- OEM Specific: Vendors may negotiate custom metrics (per device, per instance), but Oracle tailors pricing to volume — always model OEM fees vs. customer self-licensing.
+- OEM Specific: Vendors may negotiate custom metrics (per device, per instance).
+Oracle tailors pricing to volume.
+Always model OEM fees vs. customer self-licensing.

 Pricing history and trends: Oracle Java licensing models: evolution and pricing.